-The cabin heater consists of a muffler heat shroud, a control valve at the firewall, outlets forward of the tail rotor pedals and in the rear footwells, and interconnecting ducting.
-A heater control knob located to the left of the cyclic center post actuates the valve which directs heat either into the cabin or out an overboard discharge on the cabin underside.
+The cabin heater consists of a muffler heat shroud, a control valve at the firewall, outlets forward of the tail rotor pedals and in the rear floor area, and interconnecting ducting.
+A heater control knob located on the console face actuates the valve which directs heat either into the cabin or out an overboard discharge on the cabin underside.